uiuc-fa21-cs411/jaav/DatabaseDesign.md

 2. Find easy nearby trails.
 This computes the trails that are less than 5 miles and less than 500ft elevation.
 It also only looks in national parks that are within +/- 10 degrees longitude and latitude of Champaign.
 This uses a subquery and join
 ```
-/*This is untested, also, the subquery is slightly unecessary, but I think it is okay??? let me know thoughts or corrections -Alan*/

-DECLARE CUR_LAT = 40;
-DECLARE CUR_LONG = -88;

 SELECT Parks.ParkName, Trails.TrailName, Trails.Length, Trails.Elevation
-FROM Parks INNER JOIN Trials on Parks.ParkName = Trails.ParkName
+FROM Parks INNER JOIN Trails on Parks.ParkName = Trails.ParkName
-WHERE Trails.Length < 5 AND Trails.Elevation < 500 and Parks.ParkName IN
+WHERE Trails.Length > 5 AND Trails.Elevation > 700 and Parks.ParkName IN
-	(SELECT ParkName FROM Parks WHERE Latitude > CUR_LAT-10 AND Latitude < 	CUR_LAT+10 AND Longitude < CUR_LONG+10 AND Longitude > CUR_LONG-10)
+	(SELECT ParkName FROM Parks WHERE Latitude > 38 - 2 AND Latitude < 38+2 AND Longitude < -120+2 AND Longitude > -120-2)
 ORDER BY Trails.Popularity;

 ```